 Consider Thanksgiving a marathon, not a sprint; it can be a week or two of eager preparation that results in one enjoyable day of feeding people and eating your weight in turkey and pie and maybe napping after.
 You don’t want to be so tired from cooking you can’t even enjoy your beautifully prepared meal.

 One of the best ways to get ahead of the Thanksgiving game is by relying on your freezer—it’s a casserole-friendly holiday anyways, and there’s a wide range of dishes that can be prepped ahead of time, frozen and then baked or reheated in the oven on Thanksgiving day.
-The OXO Glass Bakeware line is specifically designed to withstand extreme temperature changes so that your dishes can go directly from freezer to oven without having to thaw, saving you both time and energy.
+The OXO Glass Bakeware line(Opens in a new window) is specifically designed to withstand extreme temperature changes so that your dishes can go directly from freezer to oven without having to thaw, saving you both time and energy.
 You can even make a double batch and eat the second one for dinner the week after Thanksgiving (when you don’t even want to think about cooking).
+Here's how long Thanksgiving leftovers last and creative ideas for what to make with Thanksgiving leftovers.

 What You Can Freeze-and-Bake